Harundale Mall: Changes and decline

 The mall's first renovation began on July 14, 1980.
 Done by Leblang & Associates, the $250,000 renovation consisted of a total repaint and re-tiling of the mall, in addition to a new "picnic area" in the south court, redesigned kiosks, and expanded planters and seating areas.
 The mall's Pantry Pride location was sold at auction in 1981 to E-Zee Markets, who went on to close the store in 1983.
 Hutzler's would acquire the Harundale Mall location of Hochschild, Kohn, & Co in 1984, with that location replacing their existing store at the Southdale Shopping Center.
 This location would become one of several announced to become "Hutzler's Value Way" in September 1988, before closing later that year.
 Value City took over the former Hutzler's space in 1989.

 The mall, then at 80% occupancy, was put up for sale by owner The Rouse Company in 1995.
 The next year, McCrory announced it would close its Harundale store once it reached the end of its lease in October, as part of wider store closures as a result of their 1992 bankruptcy.
 The mall quietly closed in 1997, with only two exterior tenants including Value City staying open.
 This was followed by the sale of the property to Manekin Corp, who announced plans to demolish the mall and redevelop the property into a strip mall.

 Redevelopment as Harundale Plaza

-By 1998 anchors for the strip mall had been announced, to include a Superfresh Supermarket and an expanded Value City, with both bank tenants at the former mall, First Union and Crestar, negotiating leases for new locations.
+By 1998, anchors for the strip mall had been announced, to include a Superfresh Supermarket and an expanded Value City, with both bank tenants at the former mall, First Union and Crestar, negotiating leases for new locations.
 Demolition began in March 1998, and was finished the next year.
 The final major store, AJWright, was announced in November 1999.

-Value City closed its doors in order to be converted to Burlington Coat Factory, as part of a deal reached by owner Retail Ventures Inc to sell leases of up to 24 stores, in 2008.
-AJWright would be converted to HomeGoods in February 2011, and later that year, Superfresh would close its doors.
-Regency Furniture would later open in that space.
+Value City closed its doors in 2008, and was converted to a Burlington Coat Factory as part of a deal reached by owner Retail Ventures Inc to sell leases of up to 24 stores.
+AJWright was converted to HomeGoods in February 2011, and later that year, Superfresh closed its doors.
+Regency Furniture later opened in that space.

+On September 5, 2019, Burlington closed its Harundale location upon moving to the under-construction Centre at Glen Burnie, which had its grand opening the following day.